-Claw toe: Your toes make a claw shape.
-The joint at the base of the toe bends up.
-And the other two joints bend down.
+- Claw toe: Your toes make a claw shape because the joint at the base of the toe bends up and the other two joints bend down.
 That makes your toe curl and dig into your shoes' soles.
 You may have painful calluses or corns.
 Claw toe worsens without treatment and may become permanent over time.

-If you wear high heels or shoes that don't fit properly, you may suffer from toes that are curling down.
-When you wear shoes that are too tight, your toes can become crowded.
-That forces them into a bent position and puts pressure on the toes and joints.
+- Wearing high heels or shoes that are too tight can cause your toes to become crowded.
+That forces them into a bent position and puts pressure on the toes and joints, which can cause toes to curl under.
 Muscles tighten and shorten after a while.
-Soon you can't straighten your toes.
+Soon, you can't straighten your toes.

-If you catch a toe condition at an early stage, your health care professional may suggest you use tape or a splint to hold them in the correct position.
+- If you catch a toe condition at an early stage, your healthcare provider (HCP) may suggest you use tape or a splint to hold them in the correct position.
 You may also want to stretch your toes and toe joints toward their normal position with your hands.
 Try exercises like using your toes to pick up a crumpled paper towel or marbles on the floor.

 - Wear shoes with roomy, soft toe boxes.
 Shoes should have a wider and deeper toe box to accommodate your foot's shape.
 Look for ones with good arch support, too.
 Avoid high heels and tight shoes.